MasumRaza1/Learn-JavaScript/README.md

-# JavaScript Beginning to Mastery Syllabus 🚀
+# JavaScript Beginning to Mastery Syllabus + Notes🚀

 Welcome to the "JavaScript Beginning to Mastery" course!
 This syllabus will guide you through your journey to mastering JavaScript. 📚